theRAPTLab/gsgo/docs/00-dev-log.md

   * [x] `TokenizeToScriptUnit()` uses simple string split.
 We need to actually parse.
   * [x] make parser ignore // lines
   * [x] make new parser `class-script-tokenizer` just for our TScriptUnit format
+  * [x] we now have TWO parsers: one for Text, one for Source that also handles expressions

+Now that we have baked expressions into the system, when do we evaluate them?

+* [ ] agent.exec_func has to detect an expression object
+* [ ] agent.exec_smc has to detect an expression object

+for functions, they expect to receive a value, so we want to evaluate before it's called.

+**Where are all the places we can either Parse or Evaluate?**

+## NOV 17 TUE - Adding Evaluator to Keyword Class

+* [x] added `evaluateArgs(...args)` to agent class
+* [x] update featureCall to use `evaluateArgs()`
+* [x] update addProp to use evaluateArgs

+The general process:

+* wherever the `TOpcode` pattern is followed, we can use `agent.evaluate()` to parse an array of args or a single args, and it will resolve the stored AST to a runtime value using `agent` as the context.